-How did the three legs symbol become so associated with the Isle of Man? what are its origins? and what does it mean?
+How did the three legs symbol become so associated with the Isle of Man?
+What are its origins?
+What does it mean?

 It is not known for sure why the emblem was adopted by the 13th Century kings but it may just have been that it was striking and distinctive.

-The history of the Three Legs goes as far back as pagan times and was originally a symbol of the sun and of power and life.
+The history of the Three Legs of Mann goes as far back as Pagan times and was originally a symbol of the sun and of power and life.

 It has also been suggested that the Manx Three legs symbol may have been an adaptation of the “triskele” which appeared on coins of the 10th Century Norse King Analaf Cuaran whose dominion included Dublin and the Isle of Man.